M3CoTBench: Benchmark Chain-of-Thought of MLLMs in Medical Image Understanding: Related Work

 \subsection{Medical Multimodal Benchmarks}

 Medical multimodal benchmarks evaluate how well MLLMs interpret and reason over clinical imaging data.
 VQA-RAD~\citep{lau2018dataset} is an early radiology VQA dataset with clinician-annotated QA pairs.
 PathVQA~\citep{he2020pathvqa} extends VQA to pathology by pairing textbook and digital pathology images with expert-reviewed questions.
 SLAKE~\citep{liu2021slake} offers English-Chinese radiology QA enriched with semantic labels linked to a structured medical knowledge base.
 FMBench~\citep{wu2024fmbench} is the first to systematically assess fairness in MLLMs, incorporating clinical tasks, demographic-aware evaluation, and a novel disparity metric.
 Quilt-VQA~\citep{seyfioglu2024quilt} targets histopathology VQA using real-world images and curated questions.
 OmniMedVQA~\citep{hu2024omnimedvqa} aggregates diverse datasets spanning multiple modalities and anatomy, requiring models to integrate heterogeneous inputs and justify their answers.
 GMAI-MMBench~\citep{ye2024gmai} unifies 284 global datasets into a large-scale multimodal QA benchmark covering a broad range of clinical scenarios.
-Despite these advances, most benchmarks still focus on surface-level Q\&A and rarely evaluate deep diagnostic reasoning, such as inferring disease etiology or treatment decisions from imaging findings.
-Moreover, they often lack annotations for intermediate reasoning steps, limiting their effectiveness in assessing CoT-style clinical inference in complex medical scenarios.
+Med-CMR~\citep{gong2025medcmrfinegrainedbenchmarkintegrating} is a fine-grained evaluation benchmark specifically designed to measure how models integrate medical images with clinical reasoning to perform complex multimodal reasoning.
+However, they often lack annotations for intermediate reasoning steps, limiting their effectiveness in assessing CoT-style clinical inference in complex medical scenarios.